 Obtaining life insurance as a military veteran involves exactly the same process as if you were never a member of the forces and requires the same information to be disclosed.

-Your premiums will be calculated based on personal factors (age, weight, smoking status) and premiums will be made for the policy term.
+Your premiums will be calculated based on personal factors (age, weight/BMI, smoking status) and premiums will be made for the policy term.

-If you were to pass away during the policy, a pay out will be made to your loved ones.
+If you were to pass away during the policy, a pay out will be issued to your loved ones.

 Mental illness (depression and PTSD)

-Sadly, serving in the Armed Forces makes you more susceptible to suffering a mental health illness compared to the average civilian.
+Sadly, serving in the Armed Forces makes you more susceptible to suffering a mental health illness.
 This could affect your ability to obtain life insurance.

 PTSD and depression are strongly correlated with substance misuse and unfortunately suicide, both of which will impact your premiums or worst-case scenario your ability to secure cover.

-Due to the health-related issues associated with excessive drinking and/or drug use, insurers will load premiums to mitigate their risk of having to pay out.
+Due to the health-related issues associated with excessive drinking and/or drug use, insurers will load premiums to mitigate their risk of paying out.

 This is also the case for suicide attempts.
-Whilst it’s still possible to obtain life insurance if you have previously attempted to commit suicide, time since the incident and any treatment received will be taken into account.
+Whilst it’s still possible to obtain life insurance if you’ve previously attempted to commit suicide, time since the incident and any treatment received will be taken into account.

-If you suffer from PTSD, substance misuse or have ever attempted suicide it’s essential you disclose this during the application process.
+If you suffer from PTSD, substance misuse or attempted suicide, it’s essential you disclose this during the application.
 Failure to do so could invalidate your policy.